zendesk/demo_apps/Bestpractices.md

 :no_entry: In this section you'll find practices you must avoid if you want your app to pass the approval process :no_entry:

-* Do not try to create your own [Handlebars helper](http://handlebarsjs.com/), it is not possible at this stage.
+* Do not create your own [Handlebars helper](http://handlebarsjs.com/), as it could cause collisions with other apps and/or the product it is running in.

-* Do not use an out-dated framework version

 * Do not try to access the `window` object that may interfere with the Zendesk products or other apps (even via an external library).